Skip to content

 Rule of thumb: peptides under ~10 amino acids are nasal candidates; peptides over ~30 amino acids generally aren’t.
 The 10–30 range varies — depends on the specific molecule.

-What to dilute with — saline, not BAC water
+What to dilute with — the two-stage approach

-• Pure sterile water is hypotonic — never use it as a final vehicle for nasal sprays.
-It will sting and cause mucosal damage with repeated use.
+• Why not pure sterile water?
+Hypotonic — never use as a final vehicle.
+Stings and causes mucosal damage with repeated use.

 What each pump delivers